 Production and development costs attributable to the Royalties are deducted in the calculation of the Trust's share of net proceeds.
 Accordingly, higher or lower production and development costs will directly decrease or increase the amount received by the Trust from the Royalties.
-For example, the costs of electricity that will be included in production and development costs deducted in calculating the Trust's share of 2006 net proceeds could increase compared to the electrical costs incurred during 2005 principally as a result of higher fuel surcharges which could be charged by the third party electricity provider in response to the higher costs of natural gas consumed to generate the electricity.
-These increased costs could reduce the Trust share of 2006 net proceeds below the level that would exist if such costs remained at the level experienced in 2005.
+Production and development costs are impacted by increases in commodity prices, both directly, through commodity price dependent costs, such as electricity, and indirectly, as a result of demand driven increases in costs of oilfield goods and services.
+For example, the costs of electricity that will be included in production and development costs deducted in calculating the Trust's share of 2007 net proceeds could increase compared to the electrical costs incurred during 2006 principally as a result of higher fuel surcharges which could be charged by the third party electricity provider in response to the higher costs of natural gas consumed to generate the electricity.
+These increased costs could reduce the Trust share of 2007 net proceeds below the level that would exist if such costs remained at the level experienced in 2006.
 If production and development costs attributable to the Royalties exceed the gross proceeds related to production from the Underlying Properties, the Trust will not receive net proceeds until future proceeds from production exceed the total of the excess costs plus accrued interest during the deficit period.
 Development activities may not generate sufficient additional proceeds to repay the costs.